New Paltz (town), New York: Education

 The town is also home to several private schools, including Mountain Laurel Waldorf School pre-K through grade 8), Montessori of New Paltz (pre-K through grade 3), and Huguenot Street Cooperative Nursery School (pre-K).

 Government

 The town is governed by a town council, composed of four at-large members and a supervisor.
-There is also a village of New Paltz within the town, governed by a mayor and a board of trustees.
+The deputy supervisor is an appointed role that does not carry voting rights.